In-depth reviews

 Handling

 The Model S’ battery pack is located in the floor of the car, so the centre of gravity is very low.
 This means it grips the road well and the body barely leans when cornering.
-However, the sheer bulk of the Model S (all models weigh over two tonnes) makes it less than thrilling on a twisty road, and while the steering feels weighty, it won’t give you much feedback.
+However, the sheer bulk of the Model S (all models weigh over two tonnes) makes it less than thrilling on a twisty road, and while the steering feels weighty, it won’t give you any feedback.
+We also found the seats lacked side support, so you still feel as if you’re being thrown about quite a bit.

-If you want a more engaging and enjoyable car to drive, the much sportier Porsche Taycan will suit you better.
-At cruising speed, though, the Model S is relaxing.
+If you want a more engaging and enjoyable car to drive, the much sportier Porsche Taycan will suit you better – not least thanks to its body-hugging seats.
+At cruising speed, though, the Model S is arguably more relaxing and less frenetic.
 You’ll hear the whirr of the electric motor, plus noise from the tyres and some wind roar, but it’s still a calmer environment than in a typical petrol or diesel car.

-But our biggest issue is that since May 2023 – and for a long while before the official announcement, actually – Tesla has stopped producing right-hand-drive versions of the Model S and Model X. This really does limit their mainstream appeal in the UK, making things like road positioning more of a challenge.
-And that's before considering the faff of entering car parks or toll booths.
+One big issue is that since May 2023 – and for a long while before the official announcement, actually – Tesla has stopped producing right-hand-drive versions of the Model S and Model X. This will undoubtedly limit their mainstream appeal – along with that near-six-figure list price, admittedly – though in reality we wonder if that scepticism is misplaced.

 Most Popular